Enzo-Nunes/SkyForge/README.md

 ## Usage

+### Option 1 - Run from Executable (Recommended)

+The easiest way to use the app is to simply download the [latest release](https://github.com/Enzo-Nunes/SkyForge/releases/latest) executable.
+Open Skyforge.exe and a terminal window will open with the program.

+### Option 2 - Run From Source

-First of all, clone the repository:
+First of all, clone the repository (example with ssh):

 ```bash
 git clone git@github.com:Enzo-Nunes/SkyForge.git
 cd SkyForge
 ```

-From here, you have two options.

-### Option 1 - Run from Executable (Recommended)

-The easiest way to use the app is to simply open the executable [SkyForge.exe](SkyForge.exe).
-A terminal window will open with the program.

-### Option 2 - Run From Source

-If you want to run from source, open a terminal and install the dependencies in your environment:
+Install the dependencies in your environment:

 ```bash
 pip install requirements.txt